mjb2k/imagemap-discord-bot/README.md

 Discord bot plugins, and limiting this feature to just one is not robust.
 This plugin is not meant to host a standalone discord bot, though it's capable of doing that.
 Rather, this plugin should hook into an existing bot on your server from one of those other plugins.
 All you need to do is set the discord-token field to the token of one of your existing bots, and setup the channelIds accordingly as well.

-# Todo
+Todo:
+* Finish README
 * Verify images are multiples of 128x128